Things you don’t see in Cuba

 Nips and tucks

 There is no plastic enhancement in Cuba.
 Everything you will see is real!
-(Some Italians smuggled implants for their girlfriends and they paid top CUCs to get them implanted, but you will not see them, they live in expensive discotheques).
+(Some Italians smuggled implants for their girlfriends, and they paid top CUCs to get them implanted (illegally), but you will not see them, they live in expensive discotheques).

 Snow and advertising

 Neither Snow nor advertising is legal in tropical socialism.
 No billboards exist except the ones shouting out political statements.
-Snow is such a nightmare for Cubans that although it has not snowed since Columbus Cuba bought 4 snow shovels a few years ago.
+Snow is such a nightmare for Cubans that although it has not snowed since Columbus, Cuba bought four snow shovels a few years ago.
 Better safe than sorry!

 Gum on the streets